-An immunodominant epitope bound by convalescent antibodies reported separately by Farrera et al, Poh et al, and Wang et al. Predicted B-cell epitope by Grifoni et al..
-Contains the site of the S2' cleavage site of the viral fusion peptide by the host TMPRSS2 protease, which is essential for membrane fusion and hosT-cell infection.
-Includes a top B-cell epitope prediction from Lon87 and from Khan88.
+Contains the site of the S2' cleavage site of the viral fusion peptide by the host TMPRSS2 protease, which is essential for membrane fusion and host cell infection.
+An immunodominant epitope bound by convalescent antibodies reported separately by Farrera et al, Poh et al, and Wang et al. Poh and colleagues demonstrated that this epitope elicits neutralizing antibodies106.
+Predicted B-cell epitope by Grifoni et al..
+Contains the site of the S2' cleavage site of the viral fusion peptide by the host TMPRSS2 protease, which is essential for membrane fusion and host https://science.sciencemag.org/content/369/6504/650 cell infection.
+Includes a top B-cell epitope prediction from Lon107 and from Khan108.
 Multiple prolines, especially proline next to aspartate can cause problems with synthesis; however, as shown in the figure below, the loop accessible to antibody binding is largely determined by 3 proline residues.
-Furthermore, ILPDPSKPS is a homolog of the established T-cell epitope in SARS-CoV.89
+Furthermore, ILPDPSKPS is a homolog of the established T-cell epitope in SARS-CoV.109